-Here we go through why garden lime is used in chicken coops, if lime poses any risks to your chooks, and some other tips for deep cleaning your chicken coop.
+Here’s why you should use garden lime in your chicken coop, if it poses any risks to your chooks, and some other vital tips for usage and deep cleaning of your coop.

 Why Garden Lime Is Used In Chicken Coops

-Just be sure you are using garden lime in your chicken coop, as opposed to hydrated lime which can be toxic to chickens if consumed or inhaled.
+Important Tip: Just be sure you are using garden lime in your chicken coop, as opposed to hydrated lime which can be toxic to chickens if consumed or inhaled!

 How To Use Garden Lime In Your Chicken Coop